Mirxa27/newomen/SESSION_ACCOMPLISHMENTS.md

 # 🎯 Session Accomplishments

 ## Overview
-This development session successfully implemented **10 major production-ready features** for the NewWomen AI-powered personal growth platform, adding over 5,000 lines of fully functional code with zero placeholders or mocks.
+This development session successfully implemented **10 major production-ready features** for the Newomen AI-powered personal growth platform, adding over 5,000 lines of fully functional code with zero placeholders or mocks.

 ---